-GENEVA — The brutality of Syria’s war has made it difficult to ensure accountability — a basic requirement of peace — such as keeping an accurate death toll.
+GENEVA (AN) — The brutality of Syria's war has made it difficult to ensure accountability — a basic requirement of peace — such as keeping an accurate death toll.
 If the difficulties have to do with inhumanity and politics, the answers may come more from the realms of data and science.

 The number of people killed in Syria is now commonly assessed at more than a half-million.
 That accounts for deaths since the 2011 peaceful uprising against President Bashar Assad's government spiraled into a cyclone of death and destruction and the world's most complex humanitarian crisis.

 "Recording lives lost through conflict in the chaos of fighting is extremely challenging, and despite careful and systematic assembly, the existing data are convenience samples," researchers and statisticians Megan Price, Anita Gohdes and Patrick Ball wrote in a 2015 academic paper on the difficulties of monitoring deaths from the Syrian war, published by the Royal Statistical Society.